takielias/tablar/README.md

 ## Contributing

-Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the open source community such an amazing place to learn, inspire and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project